The best horse breeds for heavy riders have both heart and heft.

 - Enjoy an intelligent horse: Irish Draughts are very intelligent and easily trained in their youth.

 - Like horses with strength: As well as their ability to carry a heavy rider, Irish Draughts can also pull heavy loads.
-Before mechanization, they were ridden and used for farm work, doing the sort of work that tractors do now.
+In the past, they were ridden and used for farm work, doing the sort of work that tractors do now.

 - You’re a budding show jumper: Irish Draughts have a great jump and extremely tough feet.
 They’ve been crossed with Thoroughbreds to produce world-class competition horses for jumping and eventing.